 After lunch, we headed to Mary Washington, now a university, for a look around.
 The campus was eerily quiet at 1 in the afternoon.
 We surmised that the students were still sleeping off Friday night.
 I tried (and failed) to remember how I spent a typical Saturday all those years ago.
 We sat under the porticos of both dorms where we lived, our conversation dancing and laughing onto old friends and stories and dreads and enemies.
 Place has a way of bringing certain memories into focus.
 We stopped in the bookstore to buy souvenirs, and the student cashier, in jean shorts and a t-shirt, looked no different than her predecessors of 25 years ago.
 She asked when we graduated, and at the answer gasped and told us it three years before she was born.
 Evidently alumni seem just as old to students today as they did in the early 1990s.

 Time has not touched Mary Washington a great deal since we left it.
 Yes, there are new buildings and gone buildings, but the school’s pervasive Jeffersonian revival style architecture works wonders at dimming those differences.
-I still am not sure what time the place where I spent four bright and anticipatory years is, but until the brick paths and those of us who walked them are gone, it belongs to us.
+I still am not sure what time the place where I spent four bright and anticipatory years is, but until the brick paths and we who walked them are gone, it belongs to us.